tomandphil123/LastManStanding/docs/functional-spec/functional-spec.md

 If this is a user first time using _LastManStanding_ they will be required to sign up.
 Once they click the signup button a form will be displayed requiring the user to enter a new username, their email and a new password.
 Once submitted, the user will be required to confirm their email.
 This will be done by clicking a link which _LastManStanding_ has sent to their email.

 If the user is a previous user of _LastManStanding_ they will simply need to sign-in.
-For this the user will click the sign-in button, then the sign in option will display.
+For this the user will click the sign-in button, then the sign-in option will display.
 A user will simply enter the username they created their account with as well as their password.
 Once signed in the user will be redirected to the logged-in user interface.

 ### League Creation / Join
 To join or create a league a user must be signed in.
 A user will click the 'My Leagues' tab in the navigation bar.
 This will bring them to their league's page.
 On their league's page, it will display all of their current leagues.